3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

 ## Using fake SMTP provider

 To send emails, we need an SMTP server.
-And for the same, we will use a really nice service called [maintrap.io](https://maintrap.io) that makes our email testing way easier.
+We will use a nice service called [maintrap.io](https://maintrap.io) that makes our email testing way easier.

 Mailtrap.io is a fake SMTP provider, which send all emails (irrespective of _to_ whom it is sent) into single inbox.
 So, while developing we don't have to check emails by logging in to the actual email clients.
-This becomes really handy when multiple emails or users involved in email sending feature.
+This becomes handy when many emails or users involved in email sending feature.

 To get the fake SMTP configuration, you can login to mailtrap.io and **Create Inbox** .
-If you will open inbox it will show you the SMTP config(as shown below), we should use them to send all emails to this particular inbox.
+If you will open inbox it will show you the SMTP config(as shown below).
+We should use them to send all emails to this particular inbox.

 ![Mailtrap fake SMTP Setting](/media/mailtrap-smtp.PNG)